Blackboard Ultra Course View Faculty Quick Start Guide

 Copy Course Content

-Alternately, go to the location in your Course Content where you wish to add content (such as within a specific Folder or Learning Module), click the plus sign to open the menu and select Copy Content.
+To copy content, go into the course you wish to copy content INTO.
+On the Course Content page, locate the place where you wish to add content (such as on the Course Content page or within a specific Folder or Learning Module), click the plus sign (+) to open the menu and select Copy Content.

 This will bring up a list of all courses in which you are enrolled.
 Scroll through the list or use the search bar to search for a specific course.

-Click on the course you want to copy from.
+To copy individual items, click on the name of the course you want to copy from.
 This will display a list of categories.
 Select a category to see items available for copy.
-You may copy as many items from the course as you wish, including entire modules, individual documents, assignments, discussions, and more.
+You may select and copy as many items from the course as you wish, including entire modules, individual items/Ultra Documents, assignments, discussions, rubrics, and more.

 The copy process may take several minutes to complete.

-If your folder or learning module is hidden from students, your students will not be able to view the content inside of it, regardless of its visibility settings.
+If your folder or learning module is hidden from students or set to release at a later time, your students will not be able to view the content inside of it, regardless of its visibility settings.

-For more information go to the Release Conditions support page or watch the Release Conditions tutorial video.
+For more information refer to the Setting Content Visibility and Release Conditions support page or watch the Release Conditions tutorial video.

 Batch Edit